gage1145/The-Oaken-Throne/Sessions/Session 48.md

 # The group arrives at the boat
 We decided to take [[Dragon]].
 The group notices that the crew is acting very weird.
 It doesn't seem like it has anything to do with us. [[Jovis]] asks a random sailor why the vibes are off.

+There is a plan to mutiny, and the group decides to back the captain.